 Install modules during a session

-Notebook authors can make Python modules, or versions of modules, that are not included in either runtime available for use during a notebook session using the conda or pip package management systems.
-It is recommended that you use conda, because ArcGIS Notebook Server uses it to manage modules; however, some Python modules are only available in pip.
+Notebook authors can make Python modules, or versions of modules, that are not included in either runtime available for use during a notebook session using the conda package management system.
+It is recommended that you use conda, because ArcGIS Notebook Server uses it to manage modules.

-Both conda and pip are included in the two notebook runtimes.
-You do not need to install them.
+conda is included in the two notebook runtimes.
+You do not need to install it.